altcha-org/tutorials/spam-filter/README.md

 # ALTCHA Astro Example

-This repository contains the working code for the ALTCHA's Astro tutorial.
+This repository contains the working code for the ALTCHA's Spam Filter tutorial.

 ## Tutorial

-Visit the [tutorial page](https://altcha.org/docs/tutorials/astro) for more information.
+Visit the [tutorial page](https://altcha.org/docs/tutorials/spam-filter) for more information.

 ## Start the server